msunji/fsopen-2022/part4/bloglist-backend/README.md

 - [x] Refactor the application into separate modules.

+---

+The following exercises cover unit testing.
+For testing, I've used [Jest](https://jestjs.io/).

 ## Exercise 4.3

 - [x] Define a `dummy` function that receives an array of blog posts as a param and always returns the value 1.
 Test.